moonejon/tic-tac-toe/README.md

 Please feel free to create your own users, but if you'd like to use one of the existing test users, there are four existing demo players.

-Their usernames are (obiwan, R2D2, HanSolo,, and LukeSkywalker) and the password for all four is "starwars"
+Their usernames are (obiwan, R2D2, HanSolo, and LukeSkywalker) and the password for all four is "starwars"

 ### Technologies Used